ahmj/LeagueSets/README.md

 Some sites may use there own custom item id's.
 In which case you will have to provide a JSON table of values to convert
 (Remeber to include this file in the manifest).
 There is a template, /scripts/templates/table_template.js that may be helpful.
 The mobafire script is an example of this.

+### Disclaimer
+LeagueSets isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.